Book 2, Chap. 2a: Money as Part of the General Stock of Society (the Cost of Maintaining the National Capital)

 - It is self-evident when properly understood.

-- When we say that the circulating money of England is £18 million, we only mean the amount of metal pieces which circulate in England.
+- When we say that England’s circulating money is £18 million, we only mean the amount of metal pieces which circulate in England.

 - But when we say that a man is worth £50-100 a year, we mean:

-- the value of the goods he can annually purchase
+- the value of the goods he can annually buy.

 17 When we combine the two meanings ambiguously into the word ‘money’, or when we mean the amount of the metal pieces and some obscure reference to the goods which can be bought by that money, the wealth or revenue is equal only to one of the two amounts.